 In other words, the very act of sexual congress provides the greatest risk of letting go and losing control, of slipping through the cracks of composure that present themselves as our building blocks of reality.
 We understand the biological functions of the sexual act, what happens when parts are combined in endless variations to provide pleasure, pain, or transmission of fluids that can result in the literal conception of a new human being, or sickness.
 We know that the very fact of the act and what it can provide (within or beyond our control) takes us away from reality.
 Whatever thrills we get are short-lived.
 For Zupančič , the bigger concern is the role sex plays in our waking (reality) lives.

 Why is sexuality strange?
-Perhaps it's due to the pervasive nature of sex as both a means to an end, and simply a means to get from here to there.
-For Zupančič , it's always going to be deeper.
-The strangeness of sexuality strips the act (and the condition) of the sensational and asks basic questions about gender and identity sand politics.
-For Zupančič, "Sexuality is not some being that exists beyond the symbolic; it exists solely as the contradiction of the symbolic space that appears because of the constitutively missing signifier and what appears in its place (enjoyment.)"
-Zupančič goes off in this chapter on an extensive riff about Alfred Hitchcock's 1954 film Rear Window that nicely illustrates her argument about how even imagining possibilities about the "other", let alone pursuing them, could provide an equivalent subliminal satisfaction as sex.
-In the film, a wheelchair-bound James Stewart convinces his girlfriend Grace Kelly to investigate mysterious happenings in the apartment house across the alley:
+Perhaps it’s due to the pervasive nature of sex as both a means to an end and simply a means to get from here to there.
+For Zupančič , it’s always going to be deeper.
+The strangeness of sexuality strips the act (and the condition) of the sensational and asks basic questions about gender and identity and politics.
+For Zupančič, “Sexuality is not some being that exists beyond the symbolic; it exists solely as the contradiction of the symbolic space that appears because of the constitutively missing signifier and what appears in its place (enjoyment.)”
+Zupančič goes off in this chapter on an extensive riff about Alfred Hitchcock’s 1954 film Rear Window that nicely illustrates her argument about how even imagining possibilities about the “other”, let alone pursuing them, could provide an equivalent subliminal satisfaction as sex.
+In the film, a wheelchair-bound L.B.
+Jefferies (James Stewart) convinces his girlfriend Lisa Fremont (Grace Kelly) to investigate mysterious happenings in the apartment house across the alley:

 “…Stewart behaves as if he were seeing Grace Kelly for the first time; she captures his full attention… he can no longer take his eyes off her.
 Without a word being exchanged between them, we-as spectators-can see it all.
 Now he very much desires her.
 She has quite literally entered the ‘window of his fantasy’ and started to function as his object of desire…”